 In addition to my work as a classroom teacher, I research, develop, and deliver quality professional development experiences for schools and organizations all over the place.
 My areas of expertise are literacy and student motivation, and I can frame these topics around various district-level initiatives (e.g., technology, Title 1 initiatives, Multi-Tiered Systems of Support, PBIS, etc).
 I have extensive experience making professional development that is relevant and impactful to all attendees, and I work with all clients prior to my events to ensure that what I bring meets the needs and goals of your group.

 To get an idea of my work, I recommend that school leaders invest in reading These 6 Things: How to Focus Your Teaching on What Matters Most.
 This book became a Corwin bestseller within a month and is beloved by teachers in dozens of countries around the world.
 If leaders are pressed for time, I recommend getting a copy of the book for your most avid on-staff professional reader, and then asking that person to read the book and let you know which of the chapters would most suit your staff.
-And if even that is too much, maybe reach out and tell me what you're dealing with — we'll schedule a call and see where it leads.
+And if even that is too much (I get it), just reach out and tell me where you're at and where you'd love to be.
+We'll schedule a call, and we'll see where it leads!
 I've done this a lot and will let you know if I don't see a fit between my expertise and your circumstances.

 Does Dave offer keynotes?